cta-observatory/nectarchain/src/nectarchain/dqm/vm/README.md

 Create a cloud VM using the `cloud-init` configuration file `dqm-web-app-rw_cloud-init.yml` provided in this directory.
 It is assumed to be based on a Debian/Ubuntu image.

 You will first need to adjust the password hash and SSH public key to be used to create the `nectarcam` user therein.
-You will also need to provide the IP address of a known server which will be the only one allowed to connect to the Plone backend for user management.
+The only server allowed to connect to the Plone backend for user management is the host VM.

 A Docker container with a ZODB/ZEO server with `zc.zrs` replication enabled on port 5000 will automatically be created and launched within the VM.